Power Apps Component Framework (PCF) doesn’t support (yet?) some of the features you may expect – I certainly did:

 Example: a payment component processing payment has 4 distinct states “new”, “processing”, “completed” and “error”.
 As you cannot write directly OnCompleted or OnError handler, you can achieve the same by creating a property TransactionStatus and allowing to write handling code on the standard OnChange event.

-PCF components cannot be reset to the initial state as native Power App component using the Reset(Component) function, neither you can write a Component.Reset() method.
-The workaround here is to use a property as a “flip switch” to reset the component.
+PCF components cannot be reset to the initial state as native Power App components using the Reset(Component) function, and neither can you write a Component.Reset() method.
+The workaround is to use a property as a “flip switch” to reset the component.

 The idea is to define a boolean property called, say, Reset which is “false” by default but when is set to “true” initiates the internal component reset.
 The change from “true” to “false” has no observable effect except it makes the component ready for the next reset.